Nillumbik Urban Tree Canopy Strategy 2024-2040

 Each year, Council endorses an annual implementation plan which lists the action being prioritised that year.

-The Year 1 Urban Tree Canopy Implementation Plan (2024-25)(PDF, 276KB) was endorsed in August 2024.
+Council is currently in Year 2 of implementation.
+The Nillumbik Urban Tree Canopy Strategy Year 2 (2025-26) Implementation Plan(PDF, 208KB) was endorsed in July 2025.
 Its actions are currently being delivered.

-Additionally, you can find out how Council manages the 500,000 trees that are located on Nillumbik reserves, roadsides and other Council properties such as parks and early learning centres, report a tree issue, request a street tree and more on the Trees webpage.
+Additionally, you can find out how Council manages the 500,000 trees that are located on Nillumbik reserves, roadsides and other Council properties such as parks and early learning centres, report a tree issue, request a street tree and more on the trees webpage.

 How are we tracking?